rwebster85/algoteach.com/tools/RichPyBuild/README.md

 ## Configuration

-Inside the folder needing to be archived should be a  `project.json` file that contains an array like the following example:
+Inside the folder needing to be archived can be placed a  `project.json` file that contains an array like the following example:

 ```json
 {